SEMA, the Specialty Equipment Market Association, is now accepting nominations for its Hall of Fame at www.sema.org/sema-hall-of-fame-nomination.

-The SEMA Memorial Scholarship Fund has awarded $137,000 to 52 individuals.
-The awards include 39 SEMA scholarships which are presented to current students, and 13 loan-forgiveness awards presented to employees of SEMA-member companies.
-In addition, one student was awarded a full-tuition scholarship for the 2013-2014 academic year to Ohio Technical College.
+The SEMA Memorial Scholarship Fund has awarded $152,000 to 61 individuals this year.
+This includes 44 SEMA scholarships presented to current students, and 17 loan-forgiveness awards presented to employees of SEMA-member companies.
+In addition, one student was awarded a full-tuition scholarship to Ohio Technical College for the 2014-2015 academic year.

 SEMA, the trade organization representing the $33B automotive specialty equipment market, has been awarded part of a $2.2M federal grant to expand exports of automotive aftermarket products into foreign markets including Russia, the United Arab Emirates and China.